 Adoption Possibly February 2014 Adoption, after examining the Inspector's recommendations, and publication of the policies in the Core Strategy.
 Factors influencing this timetable The nature of the options for employment are likely to be determined by the strength of the private property market and the conclusions drawn from the wider Enterprise Review which is being conducted by the Council.
 The fact that the Council is trying to optimise delivery of both housing and employment opportunities means that housing delivery will also be a factor in the review and the review of housing policies should therefore follow a similar timetable.
 Once submission to the Planning Inspectorate occurs the Council is subject to their timetable for examination.
-It is important that this review sticks to its timetable as the contents of the NPPF will have full weight from March 2013 and existing policies will be assigned less weight.
-The Council must therefore ensure that the review is in alignment with the contents of the NPPF and further Government changes to planning policy.
-Who undertaking work The project is being lead by the Neighbourhood Team Leader with assistance from the Policy and Neighbourhoods team.
-Close working with the Economic Development team is also essential so that the Council's wider aims are realised.
+It is important that this review sticks to its timetable as the existing policies will I therefore ensure that F will have full weight from March 2013 and be assigned less weight.
+The Council must t the review is in alignment with the contents her Government changes to planning policy.
+Who undertaking work with assistance from Close working with the lead by the Neighbourhood Team Leader the Policy and Neighbourhoods team. he Economic Development team is also Council's wider aims are realised.
 Risks to timetable evidence base being announcements for f Government.
-Work h available prior to the wide variety of source translated into sounce ossible options is dependent on a sound developed and the timing of further changes to planning policy by the has been put in hand to ensure that this is drafting of policy, but it will come from a sees and simply collating all of this to be dipolicies will be challenging.
-Council is subject to the Planning Inspectorate occurs the their timetable for examination and cil has no control over the timetable from What would success look like? beginning of 2014 to position to offer busing ound set of employment policies by the ensure that the Council is in the best nesses what they desire in the Borough and nt opportunities so that a sustainable achieved.
+Work h available prior to the wide variety of source ossible options is dependent on a sound developed and the timing of urther changes to planning policy by the has been put in hand to ensure that this is drafting of policy, but it will come from a es and simply collating all of this to be a policies will be challenging.
+Council is subject to the Planning Inspectorate occurs the their timetable for examination and cil has no control over the timetable from What would success look like? beginning of 2014 to position to offer busin und set of employment policies by the ensure that the Council is in the best nesses what they desire in the Borough and nt opportunities so that a sustainable achieved.